Ayad Akhtar: Career

 In 2017, Akhtar won the Steinberg Playwright Award.
-In his acceptance speech at Lincoln Center Theater, later published in The New York Times, he explained why he believes the theater is only more important now than it ever has been:A living being before a living audience.
-Relationship unmediated by the contemporary disembodying screen.
-Not the appearance of a person, but the reality of one.
-Not a simulacrum of relationship, but a form of actual relationship.

-The theater is an art form scaled to the human, and stubbornly so, relying on the absolute necessity of physical audience, a large part of why theater is so difficult to monetize.
+In his acceptance speech at Lincoln Center Theater, later published in The New York Times, he explained why he believes the theater is more important now than it ever has been:The theater is an art form scaled to the human, and stubbornly so, relying on the absolute necessity of physical audience, a large part of why theater is so difficult to monetize.
 It only happens when and where it happens.
 Once it starts, you can't stop it.
 It doesn't exist to be paused or pulled out at the consumer's whim.
 It can't be copied and sold.
-In a world increasingly lost to virtuality and unreality — the theater points to an antidote.
+In a world increasingly lost to virtuality and unreality — the theater points to an antidote. [...]

-A living actor before a living audience.
-The situation of all theater, a situation that can awaken in us a recollection of something more primordial, religious ritual — the site of our earliest collective negotiations with our tremendous vulnerability to existence.
 The act of gathering to witness the myths of our alleged origins enacted — this is the root of the theater's timeless magic.

-Akhtar's second novel, Homeland Elegies, was published in September, 2020 by Little, Brown and Company.
-According to the publisher's press release, the book is drawn from Akhtar's life as the son of Muslim immigrants, blending fact and fiction to tell a story of belonging and dispossession about the world that 9/11 made.
+Akhtar's second novel, Homeland Elegies, was published in September 2020 by Little, Brown and Company.
+According to the publisher's press release, the book is drawn from Akhtar's life as the son of Muslim immigrants; he blends fact and fiction to tell a story of belonging and dispossession about the world that 9/11 made.
 The New York Times named Homeland Elegies one of the 10 Best Books of 2020, calling the book "pitch perfect... virtuosic."
-The Washington Post, Time, Entertainment Weekly, and Publishers Weekly also named it one of the 10 best books of 2020, with the Post stating that it would not be "surprised if it wins [Akhtar] a second Pulitzer Prize."
+The Washington Post, Time, Entertainment Weekly, and Publishers Weekly also named it one of the 10 best books of 2020, with the Post reviewer stating that he would not be "surprised if it wins [Akhtar] a second Pulitzer Prize."
 Slate, O, NPR, The Economist, and Kirkus Reviews named Homeland Elegies one of the best books of 2020.
 Barack Obama named it one of his favorite books of 2020.
 Homeland Elegies was shortlisted for the Andrew Carnegie Medals for Excellence in Fiction, and won the 2021 American Book Award.
 An eight-episode limited series of Homeland Elegies is in development at FX, starring Kumail Nanjiani and adapted by Akhtar and Oren Moverman, who will direct all the episodes.

-On December 2, 2020, Akhtar became president of PEN America.
+Ayad Akhtar served as president of PEN America from 2020 - 2023.
 In 2021, Akhtar was named New York State Author by the New York State Writers Institute.

 In 2023, it was announced that he would co-pen with Matthew Decker the libretto for the stage musical adaptation of Damien Chazelle's 2016 film La La Land, which will be directed by Bartlett Sher, with Justin Hurwitz and Pasek & Paul returning as songwriters.

+In 2024 his latest play McNeal, surrounding the ethics of artificial intelligence, was produced on Broadway starring Robert Downey Jr. at the Vivian Beaumont Theatre in Lincoln Center.
+The play was published in The Atlantic in December 2024 with a foreword by Jeremy Strong.